cozy/cozy-stack/docs/move.md

 #### Responses

 - `204 No Content` if every thing is fine
-- `404 Not Found` if no archive can be found at the given URL
+- `412 Precondition Failed` if no archive can be found at the given URL
 - `422 Entity Too Large` if the quota is too small to import the files

 ### POST /move/imports